sageserpent-open/modest-proposal/README.md

 energy supplies.
 Setting stuff up requires a working technological infrastructure, one that consumes a lot of power.
 You can't start a fusion reactor with a team of heavy horses.
 You can't extract rare earths with burning cow-pat.

-Still raving about banning nuclear?
+Still avid about banning nuclear?
 OK, let's have it your way - what do you intend to do about all that plutonium then?
 Just saying that it's banned won't make it disappear. *Naughty plutonium, begone!
 Get thee behind me, spent nuclear fuel!* Nope, there is a thing called chemistry that is based on the fact that atomic nuclei hang around, despite both biology and artificial means of recombining these nuclei in inventive ways to make new substances.